About Perfume

 The Role of Top Notes

 Their primary job is to captivate you.
 They provide that initial burst of freshness and set the mood for the experience.
 However, because they are fleeting, it is a rookie mistake to buy a perfume based only on the top notes.
 You must wait to see what lies beneath.
+This is one of the most important lessons when it comes to perfume notes explained — never judge a fragrance by its opening alone.

 Common Top Note Ingredients